 Can I get a Permit for a Thirsty Duck BFD?

 Thirsty Duck BFD's have been successfully permitted in Washington, Florida, South Dakota and other northwestern states.
-The TD series is approved for use by the Washington State Department of Transportation (WSDOT).
+The TD series is approved for use by a number of Department of Transprotation agencies.

 Does Thirsty Duck affect water quality?